curl/everything-curl/usingcurl/verbose.md

 first gut reaction should always be to run the command with the `-v / --verbose` option to get more information.

-When verbose mode is enabled, curl gets more talkative and will explain and show a lot more of its doings.
-It will add informational tests and prefix them with '\*'.
+When verbose mode is enabled, curl gets more talkative and explains and shows a lot more of its doings.
+It adds informational tests and prefix them with '\*'.
 For example, let's see what curl might say when trying a simple HTTP example (saving the downloaded data in the file called 'saved'):

     $ curl -v http://example.com -o saved